 About FVMat

 FVMat introduced a novel concept of composite materials with extraordinary properties, which cannot be found in nature.
-These meta-materials are multi-functional and dynamically controlled.
+These Meta-Materials are multi-functional and dynamically controlled.
 They are fabricated by combining 3D printing and proprietary additive techniques.

-FVMat provides a full material design process that is validated by multi-physics simulation and optimization.
-The resulting micro structured material has unique properties that adapt to changing environment conditions.
+FVMat provides a full material design process that is validated by multi-physics simulation and optimization, thus enabling the production of lightweight intelligent parts that exhibit superior performance characteristics.

 Value Proposition – system simplification:

-Integrating several components into one
+Integrating several components into one;

-Weight reduction – less material, improved performance
+Weight reduction – less material, improved performance;

-Optimizing performance through efficiency
+Optimizing performance through efficiency;

-Reduced maintenance
+Reduced maintenance;

-Enhanced system reliability
+Enhanced system reliability;

 This is achieved via evolution of composite materials to become dynamic, multi-functional and adaptive.